All Episodes

 Could not be better.

-I just have a very easy question that I like to be answered by the one who knows most everything is a couple years ago.
+I just have a very easy question that I'd like to be answered by the one who knows most everything.

 He's back on Monday.

-But in the meantime, if I remember other airlines plus Delta, they went to their unions.
+But in the meantime, if I remember, other airlines plus Delta, they went to their unions, not their unions, but they went to the unions and they asked for cost cutting in every way they could.

 And to this day, those airlines are still flying, still hauling people around all over the world.

-And what I can't find anywhere in the papers, I haven't been able to find anything on the news or anything, is I don't hear anything coming out of GM, Chrysler or Ford, any of the automakers, that they're going to the unions and saying, Look, we got a cut here.
+And what I can't find anywhere in the papers, I haven't been able to find anything on the news or anything, is I don't hear anything coming out of GM, Chrysler or Ford, any of the automakers, that they're going to the unions and saying, look, we've got to cut here.

 That's because the bailout is not designed to bail out the automobile companies.